The 8 Benefits of Caregiver Support Groups

 Support group members also validate each other’s experiences.
 It’s a relief to know that what you’re going through is normal and that you’re not the only one with these feelings – negative or positive.

-Here are 8 top benefits:
+Here are 8 top benefits of caregiver support groups:

-1. Feeling less lonely, isolated or judged
+1. Feeling less lonely, isolated, or judged

 2. Reducing depression, anxiety, or distress